Interview Questions You Should Be Asking When Hiring Your Next Executive Assistant or Personal Assistant

-Whether or not you realized it at the time, you have almost certainly asked or been asked a competency based interview question.
-A competency based question asks the candidate to provide examples or tell stories about their past experiences, how they see themselves as an employee, or how they envision using past experiences to inform their future decision making.
+Whether or not you realized it at the time, you have almost certainly asked or been asked a competency-based interview question.
+A competency-based question asks the executive assistant candidate to provide examples or tell stories about their past experiences, how they see themselves as an employee, or how they envision using past experiences to inform their future decision-making.

 Describe a time you had to deal with an angry client.
 How did you handle the situation?